mickcrosse/PERMUTOOLS/README.md

 ### Effect size measures for multivariate data

-To measure the effect size of the above results, we can compute a standardised measure of mean difference known as Cohen's *d* that is bias-corrected for sample size (also known as Hedges' *g*).
+To measure the effect sizes of the above comparisons, we can compute a measure of the standardised mean difference known as Cohen's *d* that is bias-corrected for sample size (also known as Hedges' *g*).
 We can also calculate the corresponding bias-corrected CIs, estimated using an efficient bootstrapping  procedure.
 As before, we first compute the exact confidence intervals using the standard parametric approach (Student's *t*-distribution), as well as the equivalent non-parametric approach (bootstrapping).
 For demonstration purposes, the bootstrapped effect sizes and CIs are computed with and without bias-correction.

 ```matlab
 % Run MATLAB's parametric effect size measure